 In order to do that, we may use statistical information to attract advertisers.
 None of such statistical information is individually identifiable, or traceable to you.

-If and when we have advertisers, some of them may use cookies in order to customize the ads they supply to you to your tastes.
+Some of our advertisers may use cookies in order to customize the ads they supply to you to your tastes.
 They may connect this information to personal information you have given them elsewhere.
 For example, if we post an Amazon.com ad, Amazon may use cookies it has stored on your computer to identify you.
-(This is just an example—I haven't yet found out whether Amazon actually does this—correction: they sometimes do it.
-When you hover over a link, and it pops up more information about a book, there's a privacy link on the pop-up that takes you to their privacy policy page.
-That explains exactly what they do.)
+(When you hover over a link, and it pops up more information about a book, there's a privacy link on the pop-up that takes you to their privacy policy page.
+That page explains exactly what they do.)
+As another example, Google ads now also use cookies to tailor their advertising to your interests.
+(You can find out how they use them, and what control you have over this by clicking here.)
+Other advertisers may do this as well.
+Also, some advertisers may use cookies or other mechanisms after you click on their ads.
+We have no control over what happens after you click on an ad.

 We, also, may use cookies in order to customize your experience of The Daily Mull, to give you access to certain features, or to help us to improve the site.